prrvchr/prrvchr.github.io/README.md

 ### ![dDriveOOo logo][31] [dDriveOOo][32]

-This extension allows you to work in LibreOffice on your Dropbox files, even while offline.
+This extension allows you to work in LibreOffice / OpenOffice on your Dropbox files, even while offline.

 Direct download: [dDriveOOo.oxt][33]